i5ting/stateview/README.md

 - Compatible with the React Component
 - Built-in the Multi-State View with {Stateview , Layer}
 - Customize the Data via React Component props.data
-- Built-in Switch State, and Data render features
+- Built-in Switch State with show or datashow method
-- Support the Nested View
+- Support the Nested Stateview

 ## 预览